eetorres/xmolview/README.md

 =====

 Molecular Explorer is a powerful WYSIWYG OpenGL graphical editor with several unique features to visualize structures for atomistic calculations.
-We are very close to a stable beta release!.
-The above binary is for Ubuntu 12.10 (64 Bits).
+We are very close to a stable beta release.

 Get the source code from: